Anna Boberg – Self-taught Painter of Lofoten Landscapes

-Today Gerda Wegener is best known for her lesbian and feminist art.
-She was also married to a trans woman, the landscape artist Lili Elbe.
+Today Gerda Wegener is best known for feminist art and portrayal of lesbianism.
+She was also married to Einar Wegener, who after the sex reassignment surgery became the first known transgender female artist, Lili Elbe.
 Their marriage was later dramatized in David Habershoff’s 2000 book The Danish Girl and in the 2015 movie by the same name.

 Wegener was born Gerda Marie Fredrikke Gottlieb in the village of Hammelev, Denmark in 1886.
-As a teenager she attended the Royal Danish Academy of Fine Arts.
-There she met, and later married fellow, artist Einar Wegener when she was 19 and he was 22.
-After graduating from art school, Wegener worked as an illustrator for various fashion magazines, including Vogue.
+As a teenager, she attended the Royal Danish Academy of Fine Arts.
+There she met and later married fellow, artist Einar Wegener when she was 19 and Einar was 22.
+After graduating from art school, she worked as an illustrator for various fashion magazines, including Vogue.

-Wegener’s art regularly featured elegant and high-class women in high fashion, often pictured enjoying their wealth.
-When one of Wegener’s female models had to cancel at the last minute, her husband donned women’s clothing and posed for her instead.
+Wegener’s art regularly featured elegant and high-class women in luxurious clothes, often pictured enjoying their wealth.
+When one of Wegener’s female models had to cancel at the last minute, Einar donned women’s clothing and posed for her instead.
 He discovered he enjoyed dressing as a woman, later adopting the name Lili, and became one of her favorite models.

 In 1912, the couple left conservative Copenhagen and moved to Paris where Einar began openly living as Lili Elbe.
 Wegener started taking risks with her own art as well, creating sexually explicit images of beautiful women.

-In the 1930s, Lili underwent sex reassignment surgery, one of the world’s first documented cases of the procedure.
-After the surgery became public, the king of Denmark annulled Wegener and Lili’s marriage.
-The two remained close until Lili's untimely death in 1931 during her fourth and final surgery.
+In the 1930s, Lili Elbe underwent sex reassignment surgery, one of the world’s first documented cases of the procedure.
+After the surgery became public, the king of Denmark annulled Gerda’s and Lili’s marriage.
+The two remained close until Elbe’s untimely death in 1931 during her fourth and final surgery.